intellibrix/intellibrix/README.md

 Intellibrix is a software component framework that organizes functionality into `Structures` and `Bricks`.

 - A `Brick` is a software component that provides a specific functionality.
-- A `Structure` is a collection of `Bricks` that can easily be passed around in an application.
+- A `Structure` is a collection of `Bricks` that can coordinate between them.
 - A `Brick` can interact with its parent `Structure` via `this.structure`
 - A `Structure` can enumerate and interact with its child `Bricks` via `this.bricks`
 - A `Brick` can contain many `Programs` that provide different related functionality.